 -

-Many different terms may be used to describe abuse between partners, including family violence or domestic violence.
-Regardless of the words used it is important to understand what types of behaviour are abusive.
-Identifying abusive behaviours is the first step towards dealing with them.
+Many different terms may be used to describe family violence, such as abuse or domestic violence.
+Regardless of the words used, it is important to understand what types of behaviour are considered family violence.
+Identifying these behaviours is the first step towards dealing with them.

 -